thanos-io/thanos/docs/components/compact.md

                                older than the maximum of consistency-delay and 48h0m0s will be removed.
       --retention.resolution-raw=0d
                                How long to retain raw samples in bucket.
-0d - disables this retention
+Setting this to 0d will retain samples of this resolution forever
       --retention.resolution-5m=0d
                                How long to retain samples of resolution 1 (5 minutes) in bucket.
-0d - disables this retention --retention.resolution-1h=0d
+Setting this to 0d will retain samples of this resolution forever
+      --retention.resolution-1h=0d
                                How long to retain samples of resolution 2 (1 hour) in bucket.
-0d - disables this retention -w, --wait                   Do not exit after all compactions have been processed and wait for new work.
+Setting this to 0d will retain samples of this resolution forever -w, --wait                   Do not exit after all compactions have been processed and wait for new work.
       --downsampling.disable   Disables downsampling.
 This is not recommended as